shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 layout: post
 title:  "Evaluating College Volleyball Rankings"
 author: Shaelyn Eldrege
-description: This article will talk about the process of web scraping, cleaening, and evualting college volleyball statistics through athletes in the Big 10 Conference in 2023.
+description: This article will talk about the process of web scraping, cleaning, and evaluating college volleyball statistics for athletes in the Big 10 Conference in 2023.
 image: /assets/images/volleyballs.jpeg
 display_image: True
 ---

 ## Introduction

 Watching volleyball is one of my favorite past times.
-Seeing how each team reacts and which players seem to dominate the court has always been facinating.
+Seeing how each team reacts and which players seem to dominate the court has always been fascinating.
 But there is always the question of what makes a good player?
-Is it there hitting skill, how hard they serve, or how many times they pass the ball?
+Is it their hitting skill, how hard they serve, or how many times they pass the ball?
 We will be exploring these questions and much more.

-The first thing we will do is get a data set with player rankings.
+The first thing to do is to get a data set with player rankings.
 To do this we will be using the Big 10 Conference volleyball player rankings from 2023.
 First we will look into web scraping the data, and ethics behind it.
 Then we will organize it and see what information we can get from it.

 ## Ethics of Web Scraping

-Before Web Scraping any website you should check the robots.txt file.
-This can be found on almost any website, all you have to do is type in the **url/robots.txt**. robots.txt files tell each type of bot what part of the website they are allowed to scrap and how they should go about scraping it.
+Before Web Scraping any website, you should check the robots.txt file.
+This can be found on almost any website; all you have to do is type in the **url/robots.txt**.
+The robots.txt file tells each type of bot what part of the website they are allowed to scrap and how they should go about scraping it.
 These are some examples of robots.txt files:

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/robots-txt.jpg" alt="" style="width:300px; display: block; margin: auto;"/>

-These files show different bots names and what they are allowed to scrap and disallowed scrap by each type of bot.
+These files show different bots names and what they are allowed to scrap and not allowed scrap by each type of bot.
 For the general user you need to look at the bot file indicated with an astrix (*).
-Along with where you are allowed to scrap, the file can also have some restrictions on how often you can make requests, shown the 'Crawl-delay:', what hours you can scrap it, and other restrictions.
+Along with where you are allowed to scrap, the file can also have some restrictions on how often you can make requests, shown by the 'Crawl-delay:', what hours you can scrap it, and other restrictions.
 You can find more information on web scraping <a href="https://www.zenrows.com/blog/robots-txt-web-scraping#robots-txt-web-scraping" target="_blank">here</a>.

 ## Web Scraping

-For this example we will be looking at the website for the Big 10 Conference volleyball teams.
-Before we get started we need to install all of the necessary packages to preform the web scraping.
+For this example, we will be looking at the website for the Big 10 Conference volleyball teams.
+Before we get started, we need to install all of the necessary packages to perform the web scraping.

 ```
 pip install pandas